HDembinski/numba-stats/README.md

 p = norm_pdf(x, mu, sigma)
 ```

-Note that this is only faster if `x` has sufficient length, otherwise the parallelization overhead will make this call slower.
-See benchmarks.
+Note that this is only faster if `x` has sufficient length (about 1000 elements or more).
+Otherwise, the parallelization overhead will make this call slower, see benchmarks below.

 ## Benchmarks